fritzing/aisler-wiki/FAQs.md

 <tr> <td>project_name_npth.xln</td><td>NPTH Holes</td> </tr>
 </table>

 **Please note:** Upload all your Gerbers in one ZIP-File for us to automatically detect your project's parameters.
+Also, please remove all unnecessary files in the zip folder.

 ### I’m a business and would like to receive an invoice without VAT ###